morphy2k/pwned-check/README.md

 # pwned-check
 Simple tool that checks if your password have been pwned via the [haveibeenpwned.com](https://haveibeenpwned.com) API.<br>
-It hashes your password locally and sends the first 5 characters ([k-anonymity](https://en.wikipedia.org/wiki/K-anonymity)) to the server.
+It hashes your password locally and sends the first 5 characters ([k-anonymity](https://en.wikipedia.org/wiki/K-anonymity)) of the hash to the server.
 Afterwards, the list obtained from the server is locally searched for matches.

 ## Usage